-Belinda Clarke agrees, she says: “The aim is to have a proper dialogue and hear not just the upside but also the uncertainties and frustrations of farmers.
+Belinda Clarke agrees: “It is vital to have a proper dialogue and hear not just the upside but also the uncertainties and frustrations of farmers.”

 - current status around carbon management and how changing agricultural policy and business trends could support and enable new opportunities around carbon.

 - technology, innovation and knowledge involved in measuring soil carbon, understanding how farming practices alter soil carbon stocks, and verifying carbon sequestration from the atmosphere.